Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Evaluate Timing and Financial Impact

-Before committing to a repair plan or another course of action, it can help to step back and understand the full financial picture β€” including repair costs, timelines, and potential cash flow impact.
-This evaluation can inform whether continuing to invest in the property is the most practical decision.
+Before committing to a repair plan, it can be important to step back and understand the full financial picture — including repair costs, timelines, and the impact of restricted rental income.
+This often helps clarify whether continuing to invest in the property makes sense.

 4